Tupper01/ZigBee_Communication/README.md

-A simple program that passes a control frames to a ZigBee that passes those frames to a Philips Hue Bloom.
-At the moment it is possible to toggle the lamp and change colour.
+A simple program that passes a control frame to a ZigBee that passes the frame to a Philips Hue Bloom.
+At the moment it is possible to toggle the lamp and change color (Green, yellow and red).
+Please refer to the ZCL Library to add other colors.
+The color can be changed by adding another value on byte 27-30 in the frame.
+Please notice that the color should be in the xy-format.